socketio/socket.io/docs/socket.io-protocol/v5-current.md

 + binary attachments extracted
 ```

+Notes:

-Note: the namespace is only included if it is different from the main namespace (`/`)
+- the namespace is only included if it is different from the main namespace (`/`)
+- with the built-in parser, the namespace is delimited by a comma and there is no escape sequence, so a namespace encoded with this parser MUST NOT contain a comma.
+Custom parsers MAY define different rules.

 ### Examples